 Director of Federal Affairs

 Peter joined Americans for the Arts in January 2019.
 Prior to joining Americans for the Arts, Peter served as the Associate Director of Government Relations for the Council on Foundations, where he focused on tax policy and advocated on behalf of foundations on Capitol Hill.
 Before joining the Council, he was a Government Relations Specialist for the National Association of College Stores in Washington, DC.
 Previously, Peter worked on Capitol Hill in both the Senate, as a Staff Assistant for former Sen. Roland Burris (D-IL), and the House, as a Legislative Assistant for Rep. Stephen F. Lynch (D-MA).

 Peter grew up in Massachusetts and holds a Master of Public Policy degree from Georgetown University and a BA in History and Political Science from Williams College.
 During college, he worked at the ’62 Center for Theater and Dance, where he developed a deep appreciation for the arts.
 Peter loves to visit museums and attend theater performances.
-He lives in DC with his wife, Corey, and their daughter, Alex.
+He lives in DC with his wife, Corey, their daughter, Alex, and their son, Taylor.

 Senior Policy Advisor, Brownstein Hyatt Farber Schreck, LLP